JORDAN KODNER

 email: jordan.kodner at-sign stonybrook edu

-office: Dept. of Linguistics, Social & Behavioral Sciences (SBS) building, Floor 2
+office: Dept. of Linguistics, Social & Behavioral Sciences Building (SBS), Floor 2

 I am an assistant professor in the Stony Brook University Department of Linguistics, affiliated with the Institute for Advanced Computational Science, Department of Computer Science, Institute for AI-Driven Discovery and Innovation, and Natural Language Processing (NLP) group.
 My primary research revolves around computational approaches to child language acquisition and their broader implications.
 In particular,